-This calculator is available for 2018 and beyond.
-The Calculator helps may only take a few moments to complete, it does contain 5 pages of data If you need help with reviewing your federal tax withholding, call me.
+Although the IRS calculator may only take a few moments to complete, it does contain 5 pages of data entry.

+If you need help with reviewing your federal tax withholding, call me.
 This could be one of the most important planning exercises for you to complete as soon as possible.